 Cutting can be a substitute for anger toward someone else (usually an authority figure).
 Many cutters admit to being in painful or abusive relationships.
 Most people in abusive relationships feel stuck, or imprisoned, in that relationship.
 They feel powerless, even though their rage and fear scream out to be released.
 Cutting gives them that sense of release.

 Janet uses cutting to release her anger.
-Every time I get pushed in walls or thrown on the floor or chewed out for something I didn’t do, it makes me go to the bathroom where I keep my knife and I start cutting on my stomach and upper part of my legs so no one sees it.
+Every time I get pushed into walls or thrown on the floor or chewed out for something I didn't do; it makes me go to the bathroom where I keep my knife and I start cutting on my stomach and upper part of my legs, so no one sees it.
 I wish I knew how to control this.
 Janet does not understand although cutting herself does give her a feeling of relief, it too, causes her to feel trapped all over again.